Geography

 How can you help?

-Encourage them to watch the news, it really helps to build world knowledge and understanding of places and issues Spend spare time together, finding out about places you would like to visit or looking at a National Geographic website—it is amazing!
+Encourage your child to watch the news, it really helps to build world knowledge and understanding of places and issues Spend spare time together, finding out about places you would like to visit or looking at a National Geographic website—it is amazing!

 Help your child to reflect after assessments and improve work to reduce the chances of making similar mistakes.

-Further information and resources can be found on the Geography area within firefly.
+Further information and resources can be found on the Geography area within Firefly - it contains every lesson resource!

 bbc.co.uk/bitesize